dcmi/dctap/TAPprimer.md

 |||sdo:location|Publisher place||TRUE|FALSE|

 In words, this TAP states that there **must** be at least one `dct:creator` and that this statement template links to the `authorShape`; that there must be one and only one `dct:publisher`, linked to the `publisherShape`.
 These shapes also have properties, and those properties can be constrained within the shape, such as with value types and cardinality.

-## Conclusion
+## List of DCTAP elements

-For quick reference here, the DCTAP elements, which are defined in the document ["DCTAP elements"](https://dcmi.github.io/dctap/TAPelements.html), are:
+The DCTAP elements, which are defined in the document ["DCTAP elements"](https://dcmi.github.io/dctap/TAPelements.html), are:
 | Element | Component |
 |---|---|
 | shapeID | shape |